To ensure that persons working in this specific health profession have the appropriate academic credentials and competencies for entry to practice.

 Members shall serve without remuneration but may be paid the amounts for travel and other expenses.

-The Council of the College of Physicians and Surgeons of Newfoundland and Labrador is seeking to fill 3 positions to represent the public interest.
+The Council of the College of Physicians and Surgeons of Newfoundland and Labrador is seeking to fill one position to represent the public interest.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the board profile above and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.